nikhil-dewangan/new3-demo/README.md

 To load a specific version of react and react-dom, replace 18 with the version number.

-If you serve React from a CDN, we recommend to keep the crossorigin attribute set: react is choosen by the java developers, every git add. changes in state and data within an application, and to
+If you serve React from a CDN, we recommend to keep the crossorigin attribute set: react is choosen by the java developers, iamge optimization every git add. changes in state and data within an application, and to